operbot/operbot/docs/index.rst

 **COPYRIGHT**

- **OPERBOT** is placed in the Public Domain.
+ ``operbot`` is placed in the Public Domain.
 No Copyright, No License.

 .. toctree::